Code-Institute-Submissions/JessMair-Hand_Me_My_Bag_JanResub/README.md

 # The Structure Plane

 ## Design Thinking
 Here the features and functions of the site are detailed.
-I have tried to keep the design as uniform and consistenet where possible
+I have tried to keep the design as uniform and consistent where possible
 ### Blog Features

 - Title header - Empahsize the blog name with a tagline attached that quickly clarifies that it is a blog dedicated to luxury handbags.
 The title is also responsive.